BatsResearch/wiser/FAQ.md

         - Tuning the discriminative hyperparameters:
         The discriminative performance can also be dependent on the complexity of the neural tagger.
         Try adjusting the number of hidden layers, the hidden size, or the batch size.
-        - Running a grid search using different generative hyperparameter values, and training the discriminative neural tagger with the best-performing values.
+        - Running a grid search using different generative hyperparameter values, and then training the discriminative neural tagger with the best-performing values.

 - The discriminative dev F1 looks good, but the test F1 is significantly worse.